 “How would you feel if you had to trade a player you thought the world of?”
 Gillick said.

 “You didn’t ask me on a personal level,” Gillick said.

-Willie played just one season in Cleveland before moving to Japan to play for the Fukuoka Hawks for 2 seasons.
+Willie played just one season in Cleveland before moving to Japan to play for the Fukuoka Hawks for two seasons.
 Since retiring, Upshaw has been active in the coaching and managerial ranks.
-Upshaw was first base coach for the San Francisco Giants when Barry Bonds broke the all-time HR record.
+Upshaw was the first base coach for the San Francisco Giants when Barry Bonds broke the all-time home run record.
 He is currently the Manager of the Bridgeport Bluefish of the Atlantic League and his son, Chad Upshaw, was an NFL tight end.